 First and foremost, thanks to Preeti Gupta for agreeing to deliver tonight’s keynote address!
 Alessandra and I would also like to thank Cindy McNulty, retired OC teacher and creator of the GCI program, for providing us with guidance throughout this challenging school year.
 We couldn’t have sustained the program without her.
 Similarly, our president, Mary Claire Kasunic, has been essential in promoting GCI’s work to the OC community.
 She provided Alessandra and me with invaluable advice and kept our work aligned with the school’s mission.
 We’re also grateful for the administration, Marisa Bragg and Nikki Powell, who supported us in scheduling and organizing events.
 Lastly, we’d like to thank our students, coworkers and the many community organizations who helped to support this program.
 By offering seminars, workshops, lectures, and more, the following helped to ensure that global competence remained a key aspect of an Oakland Catholic education in 2020-2021...

 Our closest community partners continue to be:

-- The Global Studies Center at the University of Pittsburgh: Veronica Dristas, Elaine Linn, and Maja Konitzer.
+- The Global Studies Center at the University of Pittsburgh: Veronica Dristas, Elaine Linn, and Maja Konitzer

-- Asian Studies Center at the University of Pittsburgh: Lynn Kawaratani and Cathy Fratto.
+- Asian Studies Center at the University of Pittsburgh: Lynn Kawaratani and Cathy Fratto

-Additional Community Partners in 2020:
+Additional Community Resources in 2021:

-Casa San Jose, Duquesne University, Carnegie Mellon University, University Center for International Studies at Pitt, The Holocaust Center of Pittsburgh, The Frick Museum, The Carnegie Museum, STARTALK, New Hope Hospital in Haiti, Philippine-American Performing Arts of Greater Pittsburgh, Center for Latin American Studies at Pitt: Film Series, and the many families who have made international travel possible for their daughters.
+The World Affairs Council of Pittsburgh, The August Wilson Center, The Carnegie Libraries, Duquesne University, Carnegie Mellon University, University Center for International Studies at Pitt, The Holocaust Center of Pittsburgh, The Frick Museum, The Carnegie Museums, Center for Latin American Studies at Pitt: Film Series, Classroom Without Borders, and the many families who instill a curiosity about the world in their daughters.